smahedih/smahedih/README.md

 </p>

 # 💫 About Me:
-👨🏽‍💻 I’m currently an International Computer Science Undergrad student at Ostbayerische Technische Hochschule (OTH) Regensburg, Germany.<br> 👋 Previously, I worked at several big-size IT and automation industries such as kONUX, Virtual Identity, Rockwell Automation, Schaeffler and Kyndryl.<br> 💞️ I’m passionate about solving real-world problems and exploring areas like cybersecurity, software development, AI/ML, cloud computing, and DevOps.<br> 👀 I’m actively seeking opportunities in Cybersecurity, Software Development, Cloud, DevOps and Product Management — and always open to collaborating on impactful projects and open-source work.<br> 💥 I am a professional WordPress website designer with over 8 years of experience.<br>
+👨🏽‍💻 I’m currently an International Computer Science Undergrad student at Ostbayerische Technische Hochschule (OTH) Regensburg, Germany.<br> 👋 Previously, I worked at several big-size IT and automation industries such as kONUX, Virtual Identity, Rockwell Automation, Schaeffler and Kyndryl.<br> 💞️ I’m passionate about solving real-world problems and exploring areas like cybersecurity, software development, AI/ML, cloud computing, DevOps and product management.<br> 👀 I’m actively seeking opportunities in Cybersecurity, Software Development, Cloud, DevOps and Product Management — and always open to collaborating on impactful projects and open-source work.<br> 💥 I am a professional WordPress website designer with over 8 years of experience.<br>

 📧 Reach me: smahedih@gmail.com<br>